Last updated July 20, 2022

 That being said, anything really goes when you’re in some more remote areas of the world.
 I can recall quite a few dropped Zoom meetings from a room in Barcelona and little to no service when traveling through parts of the Riviera Maya, Mexico.

-Ensure the room has Wi-Fi, that the lobby has a backup, that there’s a dedicated office room in the hotel and bring with you a Wi-Fi HotSpot if you know you’re going to be very remote.
+Ensure your hotel room has Wi-Fi.
+Verify that the hotel’s lobby has a backup.
+See if there’s a dedicated office room in the hotel.
+You can even go as far as bringing a Wifi HotSpot if you know you’re going to be very remote.

 Pro tip: if your video conference call is struggling, try turning off the video and using just the audio to connect.
 While your team may not see your face, it’s far better than having your voice cut out and your face frozen on a screen.